joshcanhelp/josh-to-11/input/symlinked/posts/2008/2008-10-02-this-a-typical-week.md

 title: "This, a typical week"
 excerpt: "I have been talking recently (more in person than anywhere) about being a generalist and what that means to me.
 I am, in every sense of the word, a generalist, a mash-up artist, comfortable between groups than deep within them."
 modified: 2016-10-20 16:44:20
-tags: ["About JoshCanHelp", "Personal Development"]
+tags: ["About JoshCanHelp", "Professional Development"]
 featured_img:
 wpid: 317
 ---